NeuShore/docs.neushore.dev/docs/Setup/Hosting/pterodactyl.md

 Using a Provider is _not recommended_ due to the nature of most hosting providers and the scope of control you will have on your machine.
 However if you really would like to use a hosting provider (probably because it's cheaper) make sure that their **NodeJS** version is **16.6.0** or higher.

-We recommend [Revivenode](https://revivenode.com/discord.html) to host BrayanBot.
+We recommend [Revivenode](https://revivenode.com/discord.html) to host Proxima.

 #### Installation